-During the year, the Company generated fair value losses on Derivative financial instruments of £1.3m (2019 loss: £106.5m).
+During the year, the Company generated fair value gains on Derivative financial instruments of £71.5m (2021 gains: £114.1m).
 The losses and gains generated in the current and prior year are expected to reverse and even out over the long term.